 Residence hall rooms and common areas are equipped with WiFi and Ethernet.
 To connect to the wired network, plug your Ethernet cable into the wired jack in your room.

-To connect to the residence hall internet, scan the QR code.
+To connect to the residence hall internet, scan the QR code or visit mankato.apogee.us.
 24/7 support is available through the methods below.

-- CALL: (833)-548-4743

-- TEXT: "ResNet" to 84700
+CALL: (833)-548-4743TEXT: "ResNet" to 84700CHAT: MyResNet.com

-- CHAT: MyResNet.com